Why Is My Dog Or Cat Anemic?

 Accidental eating of zinc-based coinage (US pennies) will cause anemia in all species of animals.
 An auto-immune disease (autoimmune hemolytic anemia) is a common cause of hemolysis in older adult pets, particularly dogs.

+A common cause of non regenerative anemia in cats is infection with the feline immunodeficiency or feline leukemia virus .
 In non-regenerative anemias it may be necessary to examine samples of the blood-forming marrow of the bones to determine the cause.
 This procedure is called a bone marrow biopsy.
-You can read about that procedure here.
+There are forms of non-regenerative anemia that are a sign of autoimmune disease.
+A suspicion that autoimmune red blood cell destruction underlies anemia is a positive is the organism coombs or ANA test.

 The Feline Leukemia Virus